PaddlePaddle/PaddleClas/docs/en/application/transfer_learning_en.md

 # Transfer learning in image classification

-Transfer learning is an important part machine learning, which is widely used in various fields such as text and images.
+Transfer learning is an important part of machine learning, which is widely used in various fields such as text and images.
 Here we mainly introduce transfer learning in the field of image classification, which is often called domain transfer, such as migration of the ImageNet classification model to the specified image classification task, such as flower classification.

 ## 1. Hyperparameter search